sleepingraven/obsidian-chat-clips/README.md

 | ---- | --------------------------- | ----------------- |
 | Page | Group sublists into a page. | `p <page-number>` |

+## Limitation

+1. Chat contents can not contain unordered list.
+2. Chat contents can not apply indents.

 ## installation

 ### [Install from community plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins#Install+a+community+plugin)